Murder of Denise Amber Lee: Crime

-On January 17, 2008, Michael King abducted Denise Amber Lee from her home.
+On January 17, 2008, King abducted Lee from her home.
 He drove her around, tied up in his vehicle, for quite some time; several people witnessed the journey.
 Later, King raped and murdered Lee and buried her in a shallow grave.
 Her body was found on January 19, 2008.
 King was found guilty of kidnapping, sexual battery, and first-degree murder; he was sentenced to death and is presently detained awaiting execution.

-Nathan Lee was at work that Thursday (January 17, 2008); his wife, Denise Lee, was home with their two young children.
+Nathan was at work that Thursday (January 17, 2008); and Lee was at home with their two young children.
 She called him at 11:21 a.m., the last time the two would speak.
 Among the topics discussed was the nice weather: the couple decided that the windows should be open at home.
 She said she had already opened them.
-Nathan Lee arrived home around 3:30 p.m. to find the windows closed, his wife missing, and the children home alone in the same crib.
+Nathan arrived home around 3:30 p.m. to find the windows closed, his wife missing, and the children home alone in the same crib.
 This prompted him to make his 9-1-1 call, the first of the day related to this crime.

 A neighbor saw a car arrive at Lee's home around 2 p.m.
-The car was later identified as Michael King's dark green 1994 Chevrolet Camaro.
+The car was later identified as King's dark green 1994 Chevrolet Camaro.

 Lee was bound and taken to King's home in North Port, Florida, where he set up what the prosecution in the trial referred to as a "rape room."
 Duct tape and other evidence were found in this room.

 She was taken to King's cousin Harold Muxlow's home, where King then borrowed a shovel, a gas can, and a flashlight.
 Lee was able to take King's cell phone while he was out of the vehicle and dial 9-1-1.
 Her desperate 9-1-1 call was released during the trial, which caused a lot of reaction from the public.
 The operator obtained information from Lee, which later helped convict King.
 The call is several minutes long, with Lee begging for her life, saying "please" 17 times.
 She answered the call taker's questions while pretending to talk to King.
 Judge Deno Economou, the presiding judge over the murder trial, noted how unusual and rare it was to hear a murder victim's last words.
 Prosecutors said later that Lee had given them their best evidence that she was taken against her will.
 She did not know her abductor, and her subsequent murder was premeditated.
 Lee was unable to give her exact location.
-Police were unable to trace the location of the caller (Denise Amber Lee) because it was made on a prepaid wireless phone.
+Police were unable to trace Lee's location because King's cellphone was a prepaid wireless phone.

 Around 6:30 p.m., a witness, Jane Kowalski, heard screaming from a car next to hers at a stoplight.
 Kowalski called 9-1-1 to report what she believed to be child abduction.

 At 9:15 p.m., roughly six hours after Lee was first reported missing, King was arrested.